Open-EO/openeo-udf/docs/index.rst

         curl -H "Content-Type: application/json" -X POST -d "${JSON}" http://localhost:5000/udf ..

-The result of the processing are two polygons:
+The result of the processing are two polygons (coordinates are truncated):

     .. code-block:: json